scaraude/supabase-realtime-rs/README.md

 A Rust client for [Supabase Realtime](https://supabase.com/docs/guides/realtime) - Phoenix Channels WebSocket protocol implementation.

-> ⚠️ **Work in Progress** - Core WebSocket connection and heartbeat are working!
-Message routing and channels coming next.
+> ⚠️ **Work in Progress** - Core WebSocket, channels, and broadcasting are working!
+Advanced features coming next.

 > **Note**: This is an unofficial, community-maintained client.
 For official clients, see [supabase-community](https://github.com/supabase-community).